Over 7 million people live in Hong Kong, making some districts among the

 Ferry)

-We understand that for the international students, one of their biggest
+We understand that for international students, one of the biggest

-concerns over moving to Hong Kong and starting their master’s degree was
+concerns over moving to Hong Kong and starting the postgraduate degree

-about the living cost.
-Although everyone’s personal financial situation
+was about the living cost.
+Although everyone’s personal financial

-is different, one of our postgraduate graduates, Kali from the USA, has
+situation is different, one of our graduates, Kali from the USA, has

 written a blog article to help everyone make the decision by outlining